Rjrtgarcia/ConsultEaseFinV/IMPROVEMENTS.md

 ## How to Test the Improvements

 ### Testing On-Screen Keyboard:
-1. Run `scripts/install_onboard.sh` to install and configure onboard
+1. Run `scripts/install_squeekboard.sh` to install and configure squeekboard
 2. Start the application with `python central_system/main.py`
 3. Click on any text input field to verify the keyboard appears
 4. Press F5 to toggle the keyboard visibility
+5. If the keyboard doesn't appear, run `scripts/fix_keyboard.sh` to troubleshoot

 ### Testing MQTT Communication:
 1. Start the MQTT broker with `mosquitto -v`